contactsharmamohit/ELKBackyard/README.md

 ```
 ### Logstash Setup
 1. Create a file named [logstash.conf](https://github.com/contactsharmamohit/HelloELK/blob/master/logstash.conf) inside directory "<Extracted-Logstash-Zip-Path>\logstash-6.5.1".
-This is logstash configuration file which contains plugins like "input", "filter" and "output".
-Input plugin is used by logstash to read data from the source provided in input plugin, which in our case is, STDIN.
-Filter plugin is used to filter out irrelevant data and massage the incoming data into JSON documents.
+This is logstash configuration file which contains "input", "filter" and "output" plugins.
+Input plugin is used by logstash to read data from the source specified, which in our case is, STDIN.
+Filter plugin is used to filter out irrelevant data and massage the incoming data into JSON objects.
 We have used GROK filter to achieve this.
-Output plugin is used to send data extracted from input using filter to provided deswtination, which in our case is ElasticSearch.
+Output plugin is used to send data extracted from input using filter to provided destination, which in our case is ElasticSearch.

 2. Open command prompt in "<Extracted-Logstash-Zip-Path>\logstash-6.5.1\bin" directory and execute command:
 ```CMD
 logstash -f ../logstash.conf
 ```
-This will start the logstash pipeline (INPUT -> FILTER -> OUTPUT).
+This will start the logstash pipeline
+  INPUT(STDIN) -> FILTER(GROK) -> OUTPUT(ElasticSearch).

 3. After getting "pipelines running" or "Successfully started API Endpoint" message, we can proceed to next step.
 Hereafter, this window will be referred as "Logstash Console".
 Write any message here and hit Enter.
 Get ready to see your message in Kibana!